pomerium/documentation/docs/topics/ppl.md

           is: "GAtL...doqu"
 ```

-:::tip
+::: tip
-Users can [find their device IDs](/guides/enroll-device.md#find-device-id) at the `/.pomerium` endpoint from any route.
+Users can [find their device IDs](/guides/enroll-device#find-device-id) at the `/.pomerium` endpoint from any route.
 :::

 ### List Matcher